 Digital Nomad Programs

 In case you want to spend more time with like-minded people and travel the world at the same time, you could book a special program or retreat for digital nomads.
-Groups of freelancers, entrepreneurs or any other type of remote professionals travel in groups from one place to another, work during the day and explore the new place in the evening or weekends.
-Check out this list with 12 of the most popular digital nomad retreats, if you want to find out more.
+Groups of freelancers, entrepreneurs or any other type of remote professionals travel from one place to another, work during the day and explore the new place in the evening or weekends.
+Check out this list with 12 of the most popular digital nomad retreats to find out more.

 There aren’t only local options to connect with other nomads.
 You also have a wide range of online alternatives to meet like-minded people.
 Again, Facebook groups bring together many (aspiring) digital nomads are a great way to get more information.
 Check out general groups like “Digital Nomads Around the World” or more specific ones like “Bali Digital Nomads”.